220425-UiPath/training-code/01/VbNotes.md

-# VB.net
+# VB.Net
 * VB.NET was developed by Microsoft.
 * It is an object-oriented language.
 * The language is not case sensitive.
-* VB.NET programs run on the .NET framework.
+* VB.NET programs run on the .NET .
 * The language provides windows forms from which you can inherit your own forms.
 * VB.NET allows you to enjoy the drag and drop feature when creating a user interface.